Rapidev-Developer-s-Toolbox/rdt_ws2--parent-project--toolbox-plus/lib/set_env_/README.md

 This is sort of like a header file for other RDT tools.
 It sets common variables, so you can just source in a process and be confident that all is set.

 To activate, when using shellscript, you only need to source with `. /path/to/set_env_`.
-You can also include it in any shebang line using `usr/bin/env `
+You can also include it in any shebang line using `usr/bin/cat <SETENVFILE> | xargs env ""`

-Current vars list for RDT scope:
+Current vars list for 'RDT_' global scope:
 RDT_BASE
 RDT_PARENT
 RDT_CURRENTDIR